fluencelabs/ethdenver-2024/README.md

 ## Submission Guidelines

-In addition to the [ETHDenver Rules & Regulations](), eligible teams need to fork this repo and add their solution.
+In addition to the [ETHDenver Rules & Regulations](), teams need to fork [this](https://github.com/fluencelabs/ethdenver-2024) repo and add their submission.
 Keep this repo **private** until the end of the Buidlathon.

-When the number of valid, eligible and equally accomplished submissions exceeds the number of prizes, as determined by the Judges, the timestamp of the last change of the submitted repo will serve as the tie-breaker.
+When the number of valid, eligible and equally accomplished submissions exceeds the number of prizes, as determined by the Judge(s), the timestamp of the last change of the submitted repo will serve as the tie-breaker.

 An eligible submission requires teams to

 * generously document their solution with one or more readme files and, when applicable, code documentation
-* provide a dockerized demo of your solution
+* commit the complete project scaffold to your forked repo including the .fluence directory
-* submit a two (2) to five (5) minute (linked) Youtube, or similar, hosted video shilling you masterpiece
+* submit a two (2) to five (5) minute (linked) Youtube, or similar, hosted video shilling your masterpiece
-* Submit via a Github or GitLab repo with MIT or Apache 2.0 license
+* submit as a Github or GitLab repo with MIT or Apache 2.0 license

 Please note that teams not only are eligible but encouraged to submit solutions for more than one track!